Birth Control: Hormonal Intrauterine Device (IUD)

 - more than 99% effective

-- Lasts up to 3 or 5 years depending on the type
+- lasts up to 3 to 8 years depending on the type

-- Can be put in after giving birth
+- can be put in immediately after giving birth

 - Spotting and irregular vaginal bleeding between periods for the first several months after it is put in is common.